jeevgowda/assignment-5-design-patterns/README.md

 This assignment brings together **five essential design patterns** from Weeks 7-8 in one cohesive game character system.
 You'll implement behavioral patterns (Strategy, Command, Template Method) and creational patterns (Factory Method, Builder) while understanding how patterns work together in real applications.

+## What You're Building

+You're building a **turn-based RPG combat system** - not a playable game, but a professional-quality **demonstration framework** that shows how game developers use design patterns to create flexible, maintainable code.

+Think of classic RPGs like Final Fantasy or Pokémon:
+- Different **character classes** (Warrior, Mage, Archer, Rogue) with unique abilities
+- Each character has **stats** (HP, attack power, defense, mana)
+- Characters **attack** using different strategies (melee, magic, ranged)
+- Combat follows **sequences** (prepare → strike → follow-up)
+- Actions are **undoable** (command pattern for save states)

+### Why These Patterns?

+Each pattern solves a real game development problem:

+1. **Strategy Pattern**: How do you make a Warrior fight differently than a Mage without messy if-statements everywhere?
+2. **Factory Method**: How do you create complex characters without repeating setup code?
+3. **Builder Pattern**: How do you customize characters beyond factory presets?
+4. **Command Pattern**: How do you implement undo/redo and track action history?
+5. **Template Method**: How do you standardize combat sequences while allowing variations?

+### What Makes This Real

+This isn't toy code - it demonstrates professional techniques:
+- **Open-Closed Principle**: Add new character types or strategies without modifying existing code
+- **Composition over Inheritance**: Characters have strategies rather than being locked into class hierarchies
+- **Testability**: Every behavior is isolated and testable
+- **Modern Java**: Uses records, switch expressions, and functional interfaces

+### Your Learning Journey

+You'll implement **17 TODOs** across the five patterns.
+As you complete each one:
+- More tests pass (48 total tests)
+- The system becomes more capable
+- You see patterns working together

+When finished, run `./gradlew run` to see an interactive demo showing all patterns collaborating in realistic battle scenarios.

+This is how you learn design patterns - not from abstract diagrams, but from building a system that **solves real problems with elegant solutions**.

 ## Learning Objectives

 - Master the Strategy pattern for interchangeable algorithms